 Making ECD Systems Flow.

-The delivery of ECD services at scale comes with real administrative challenges.
+The delivery of ECD services on a large scale comes with real administrative challenges.
 One of the most significant challenges is the registration of ECD centres with the Department of Social Development (DSD).

-There are an estimated 40 000 centres in South Africa, and each one must be registered at minimum every five years – a massive administrative hurdle, with registration of each site taking up to 12 months.
-If the centres aren’t registered, they are not able to access government funding or other support intended to improve service quality.
+There are an estimated 40 000 ECD centres in South Africa and each one must be assessed and registered with the DSD at least every five years – a massive administrative hurdle, with registration of each site taking up to 12 months.
+If the centres are not registered, they are not able to access government funding and other support intended to improve the quality of their service.

 The registration process needs to be simplified.
-Blockages need to be identified and addressed, demands on the system need to be quantified, and stakeholders need to be fully engaged.
-Cost-effective and practical solutions to these issues will ensure that all ECD service providers are recognised, supported and accountable within Government systems.
+Blockages need to be identified and addressed, demands on the system need to be quantified, and the myriad of stakeholders need to be fully engaged.
+Cost-effective and practical solutions to these issues will ensure that all ECD centres are recognised, supported and accountable within Government systems.

-The ECD workflow boards break down the registration system into eight simple steps – from site identification to issuing a registration certificate.
-Blockages in the registration process are quickly identified and easily prioritised so that efforts can be focused on the key constraint within the system.
+The ECD workflow boards break down the registration system into a number of simple steps – from site identification to issuing a registration certificate.
+Blockages in the registration process are quickly identified and easily prioritised, so that efforts can be focused on the key constraints within the system.

-Using the workflow boards over a period of six months, the project showed that the process could be made both simpler and more efficient.
-Within a year the workflow boards were successfully scaled to 32 service offices and our scaling partner, Ilifa Labantwana, continues to work with Government to on-board new sites.
+Using the workflow boards over a period of six months showed that the process could be made both simpler and more efficient.
+Over the past year and a half, the workflow boards were successfully scaled to 32 social development service offices in each province and our scaling partner, Ilifa Labantwana, continues to work with Government to on-board new sites.

-Simple and tested methods imported from the private sector offer a direct way of meeting the difficulties involved in ECD registration.
+Simple and tested methods imported from the private sector offer a direct way of meeting some of the difficulties involved in ECD registration.

-The benefits to young children, their caregivers, and their communities are clear.
-High quality early learning depends on funding and support, and administrative backlog has long proved an obstacle in accessing that support.
+The benefits to young children, their caregivers and their communities are clear.
+The provision of high quality early learning depends on funding and support, and administrative backlog has long proved an obstacle in accessing that support.

-Innovative approaches are needed, and the project shows how simply and effectively they can be implemented.
+Innovative approaches are needed, and this initiative shows how simply and effectively they can be implemented.